udit-001/reimagined-assistant/README.md

 ### Current Capabilities

 The voice assistant is designed to handle queries related to Chime and assist users in navigating the platform.
-It features three distinct voices, showcasing the variety available for the assistant.
+It features three distinct voices, showcasing the variety of voices available for the assistant.

 ### Implemented Features